-A channel refers to a physical medium such as wire, cables, space through which the signal is passed from the transmitter to the receiver.
+A channel refers to a physical medium such as wire, cables, or space through which the signal is passed from the transmitter to the receiver.
 There are many channel impairments that affect channel performance to a pronounced level.
-Noise, Attenuation and distortion to mention the major impairments.
+Noise, attenuation and distortion, to mention the major impairments.

-Noise is one of the channel imperfection or impairment in the received signal at the destination.
+Noise is one of the channel imperfections or impairments in the received signal at the destination.
 There are external and internal sources that cause noise.
-External sources include interference, i.e. interference from nearby transmitted signals (cross talk), interference generated by a natural source such as lightning, solar or cosmic radiation, automobile generated radiation, etc. The external noise can be minimised and eliminated by the appropriate design of the channel, shielding of cables.
-Also by digital transmission external noise can be much minimised.
+External sources include interference, i.e. interference from nearby transmitted signals (cross talk), interference generated by a natural source such as lightning, solar or cosmic radiation, automobile-generated radiation, etc. The external noise can be minimised and eliminated by the appropriate design of the channel and shielding of cables.
+Also, by digital transmission, external noise can be minimised.

-Internal sources include noise due to random motion and collision of electrons in the conductors, thermal noise due to diffusion and recombination of charge carriers in other electronic devices.
+Internal sources include noise due to random motion and collision of electrons in the conductors and thermal noise due to diffusion and recombination of charge carriers in other electronic devices.
 Internal noise can be minimised by cooling and using digital technology for transmission.

 ⎫ A different cable design.